Mohd-Taqiuddin/MYSQL-to-Kwil-migration/README.md

 A Node.js script to migrate MySQL data to KwilDB.

-## Migrate your existing MySQL data into KwilDB
+## Migrate existing MySQL data into KwilDB

-Open terminal/command promt and follow any of below methods.
+Open terminal/command prompt and follow any of the following methods.

-Before you continue, ensure you have [Node.js](https://nodejs.org/download) installed in your system.
+Before you continue, ensure that you have [Node.js](https://nodejs.org/download) installed on your system.
 See [here](https://nodejs.org/download) for more instructions.
 If you have it installed, you can continue below.

 1. Clone project